-The Brain Injury Association of Georgia (BIAG) offers a number of ongoing services to support brain injury that include our state wide volunteer-administered support groups to provide an opportunity for those individuals and family members affected by brain injury not only to learn more about brain injury but to be present in a safe and encouraging venue to discuss the challenges they face.
+The Brain Injury Association of Georgia (BIAG) offers a number of ongoing programs and services to support brain injury that include our state wide volunteer-administered support groups to provide an opportunity for those individuals and family members affected by brain injury not only to learn more about brain injury but to be present in a safe and encouraging venue to discuss the challenges they face.

 Camp BIAG our camp program that incorporates an overnight camp experience into the special needs of the brain injury community.
 It is specifically designed and geared towards adults suffering from brain injury and provides amazing recreational and therapeutic programs at a very cost-effective rate.